afaji/afaji.github.io/_pages/service.md

 ## Service for Institution

-have prioritized service to my institution and the NLP department through various roles, contributing significantly to the academic and research environment at MBZUAI.
+I have prioritized service to my institution and the NLP department through various roles, contributing significantly to the academic and research environment at MBZUAI.
 Since joining, I have examined 5 PhD candidacy exams (for 2nd-year students) and 9 master’s thesis defenses,